PhaethonPsychis/gagabank/Cyber-Urban Metaverse.md

 # The cyber-urban Metaverse
 The purpose of the cyber-urban metaverse is to enable societies to develop and operate cities in a way that unlocks our capacity to discover and implement new ideas and new rules.<br>
-The cyber-urban metaverse offer a better vision for how societies develop and operate cities to unlock our capacity to discover and implement new ideas and new rules.
 #### Introduction
 The cyber-urban Metaverse is where and how contemporary urban people create a new era of cyber-urban life.
 In its final form this metaverse is populated by avatar representations of real people that share ownership and unlock the full potential of societies.